martin0004/bike_sharing_patterns/README.md

 ### Possible Improvements

 - Improve the neural network class so any number of hidden layers can be specified by the user.
+- Predictions sometimes show negative values.
+Might be caused by incorrect MEANS and STDS values used for scaling features.
+To be investigated...

 ---
 # APPENDIX